 By its nature, the horrendous act in Manchester will have the greatest emotional effect on teenagers.
 They will relate to being at a concert and the fear, chaos and devastation an act like this would create.
 They will empathise fully with the young people killed or injured and understand the premature robbing of their lives and the effect the injuries will have on their dreams and aspirations.

-Making the awfulness more apparent will be the fact that Ariana Grande played a concert here last weekend to an audience consisting mainly of first, second and third year secondary school students.
-The realisation that many of those killed and injured, like those attending in Dublin will have been attending their first concert, will add significantly to the distress felt.
+Making the awfulness more apparent will be the fact that Ariana Grande played a concert here in Ireland last weekend to an audience consisting mainly of first, second and third year secondary school students.
+The realisation that many of those killed and injured, like those attending in Dublin, will have been attending their first concert, will add significantly to the distress felt.

-Most teenagers, by virtue of their age will still be grappling with the nature and understanding of death and of disability.
+Most teenagers, by virtue of their age, will still be grappling with the nature and understanding of death and of disability.
 Finding meaning, if any can be found, in such circumstances is particularly difficult and they need their parents, their teachers and their carers to help them resolve the emotional impact.
-Of course for parents trying to find a meaning for themselves let alone trying to help their young son or daughter understand such events will be extremely challenging.
-They will also relate directly to the young lives lost or changed for ever and in particular to the parents of those directly affected.
+Of course, for parents trying to find a meaning for themselves, let alone trying to help their young son or daughter, understanding such events will be extremely challenging.
+They will also relate directly to the young lives lost or changed forever and in particular to the parents of those directly affected.

 Every detail of what happened will be available on social media and our young people will be spared nothing.
 Any attempts by parents to protect them from this exposure will most likely be unsuccessful and so it will be important to know what is out there and to try and direct them to the most balanced coverage.

 These events will undoubtedly raise moral questions, the wrongness of random murder, the reasons why a person might perpetrate such acts.
 Reaching personal understandings on these issues not only helps young people emotionally resolve them, but is also an important aspect of developing as a person.
 As parents our role in this process is to support and guide and to avoid imposing our beliefs on them.